earnaz/Harley-Davidson-CAN-Bus/README.md

 Upload CanSniffer.ino to your arduino
 Run Serial Monitor to see if it worked
-Make sure to use 9600 baudrate in the serial monitor Check device manager in windows that the bitrate is 9600 on your arduino
+Make sure to use 9600 baudrate in the serial monitor Check Device Manager in windows and make sure your bitrate for your comport is set to 9600
 ```
 ----------------Packet Ids/ PIDS----------------
 ```